Qualified Chef Shortage gap continues to widen in the UK

 Another positive change to the industry would be to make shift patterns more sustainable in the long-term, reducing the risk of chefs becoming overworked and unwilling to continue pursuing a career in catering.
 “As it stands, working hours as a chef are just not conducive for individuals who plan to have a life, relationship or family outside of work,” observes Adam.
 However, Matthew notes that some businesses in the UK are starting to remodel their shift patterns to better retain their kitchen staff, saying, “There are quite a few high-end, Michelin Star restaurants in London that are beginning to implement a system whereby staff only need to work 8 shifts per week, which can be split over 4 days, meaning that their chefs can now have 3 days off.
 This to me is a crucial step in the right direction."

 Chefs needed urgently!

 Are you a culinary artist looking to make the most out of the busy Christmas season?
 Do you fancy yourself as the saviour of a kitchen that desperately needs a makeover, and a master in spicing up dishes that need an extra boost of flavour?
-Whether you're looking for a role as a Head Chef, a Sous Chef or a Chef Manager, our specialist Hospitality & Catering consultants provide a range of bespoke solutions and can refer you to some of UK's largest employers in the Hospitality recruitment & Catering sectors!
+Whether you're looking for a role as a Head chef, a Sous Chef or a Chef Manager, our specialist Hospitality & Catering consultants provide a range of bespoke solutions and can refer you to some of the UK's largest employers in the Hospitality & Catering sectors!
 You can find our full list of vacancies here!

 About our Contributors